Zain Chaudhry

 Inter-Sectarian Contact and Economic Outcomes

-With Karrar Hussain (FAU-Erlangen Nuremberg)
+With Karrar Hussain (FAU-Erlangen Nuremberg) and Obeid-ur-Rehman (Toronto Metropolitan University)

 Job Opportunities